 A beautiful and touching animation based on an Irish folktale about a little girl who turns into a selkie.

 Age group7–11 years

 Stream on Into Film+

 Dizzying animation in which numerous Spider-Man incarnations from different dimensions team up to defeat villain Kingpin.

 Age group7+ years

 There's something in this film for everyone.
 It all-at-once acts as an introduction and a comprehensive review into cinema of all types, not just within the last decade but how these moving images link together over time with their historical counterparts.
 Exploring motifs within these recent titles, the evolution of film language, and emerging technology, Cousins ponders what cinema says about society in the digital age.
 The central question this documentary poses is: which films are making history today?

 The Story of Film: A New Generation is released into cinemas and available on demand from Friday 17 December.

 A collection of curriculum-linked resources and materials supporting Film Studies, Media studies and Moving Image Arts teachers.

 Bring the holiday spirit into your classroom by streaming some festive favourites with Into Film+.
-Plus you can take the new version of our annual Festive Quiz!
+Plus, refer a friend to Into Film+ and enter our prize draw!